Shadikul-Islam/Microsoft-Based-Projects/Install Software in Azure VM Without Going Inside to VM Using Powershell/Documentation.md

 The Custom Script Extension integrates with Azure Resource Manager templates.
 You can also run it by using the Azure CLI, PowerShell, the Azure portal, or the Azure Virtual Machines REST API.

-This article details how to use the Custom Script Extension by using the Azure PowerShell module and Azure Resource Manager templates.
-It also provides troubleshooting steps for Windows systems.

 ### <a name="03">:diamond_shape_with_a_dot_inside: &nbsp;What is Shared Access Signature (SAS)?</a>
 A shared access signature (SAS) is a URI that grants restricted access to an Azure Storage blob.
 Use it when you want to grant access to storage account resources for a specific time range without sharing your storage account key.
 You can read this [Microsoft documentation](https://docs.microsoft.com/en-us/rest/api/storageservices/create-account-sas?redirectedfrom=MSDN) to learn more.